-Parenting is a difficult yet incredibly important task.
-Raising children and knowing exactly how to do so is hard and a life-long responsibility, and many struggle with knowing whether or not they are “doing it right”.
-While there are a lot of books and opinions about the best way to raise children, there are several fundamental skills that research has shown to be the most likely way to raise a child who is confident, independent, empathetic, and overall makes a great citizen of the world.
+Raising children to become functional, well-adjusted members of society is a challenging task, and many struggle with knowing whether or not they are “doing it right.”
+While there are a lot of books and opinions about the best way to raise children, there are several fundamental attributes that research has shown to be present in the homes of those children that have grown up to become confident, independent, empathetic, and overall great citizens of the world.
 Generally, a parent who is able to provide a balance of warmth and nurturing with consistent boundary setting and appropriate limits is likely to have parenting success.

-One particular type of toxic parenting relationship occurs when a parent struggles having a solid sense of whom they are as a person and may have developed low self-worth, or may have developed an inflated or grandiose (or narcissistic) sense of self that may cause them to feel entitled to any and all attention and admiration from their children.
-When a person has difficulty loving and understanding themselves, they can often develop codependent traits that impact their ability to help raise children to be independent, free-thinking, and emotionally healthy adults.
-Parenting in this way can lead to infantilization, which is described as a tendency to “treat or condescend to as if still a young child, .i.e., to baby them.
+One particular type of toxic parenting relationship occurs when a parent struggles with having a solid sense of who they are as a person.
+This is more specifically characterized by those that have low self-worth, an inflated (or narcissistic) sense of self, and feelings of entitlement to the attention and admiration from their children.
+When a person has difficulty loving and understanding themselves, they can often develop codependent traits that impact their ability to raise children to be independent, free-thinking, and emotionally healthy adults.
+Parenting in this way can lead to what is known as infantilization, a tendency to treat or condescend someone as if they were a young child, .i.e., to baby them.

-Symptoms of Infantilizing Behavior
+Signs of Infantilizing Behavior